JelouaneAlae03/JobPlatform-Front/app/components/README-Loading.md

 # Loading Components and Hooks

-This document explains how to use the loading components and hooks in the JobPlatform application.
+This document explains how to use the loading components and hooks in the EzooHire application.

 ## Components